AmitM30/react-native-typescript-boilerplate/README.md

 This repo supports the latest version of React Native (v0.57.8+) supported by RNN (at the time of writing).

+**UPDATE** (8th March '19): RNN upgraded to v2.13.1 | RN to 0.58.6 | React to 16.8.4

 ### Who is this for?

-Someone looking to jumpstart building apps using RN and loves TS.
-The base setup has been taken care of, just `npm install` and get going.
+Someone looking to jumpstart building apps using RN and prefers TS.
+The base setup has been taken care of, just `yarn install` and get going from respective IDEs.

 You might also want to [rename](https://medium.com/the-react-native-log/how-to-rename-a-react-native-app-dafd92161c35) the app for your own use.

-_Disclaimer_:
-This is an **opinionated** approach to building apps with RN.
+> _Disclaimer_: This is an **opinionated** approach to building apps with RN.
 The project structure is inspired by multiple production apps built by the contributors.

 The project uses and encourages to use industry best practices / tools / libraries like RNN, redux, tslint, separation of concern and structure to build a maintainable app.